RegBinder/ajax-put-rackspace/README.rst

 $ git clone git@github.com:216software/ajax-put-rackspace.git
 $ cd ajax-put-rackspace
 $ python apr.py YOUR_RACKSPACE_USER_NAME YOUR_API_KEY

+or if you want to store to a standard swift instance

+$ python apr.py localstorage --auth_endpoint http://pulbic_ip:5000/v2.0 --debug True --verify_ssl False --region RegionOne --tenant_id a6e894a759294b12300e27940f0532342 --username demo --password password

 Now open up http://localhost:8765 and you should see something like the screenshot in before-upload.png